 Special note: If you are a current or former servicemember with a service-connected disability, you may want to check out the VA Automobile Allowance and Adaptive Equipment.
 Eligible servicemembers or veterans may be eligible for a one-time allowance of $21,058.69 towards a vehicle.
 Check it out here.

 Thanks to the Internet, this is much easier than it used to be.
 We used to read newspapers for auto listings.
 Can you imagine?

 Websites like Autotrader, Cars.com, Edmunds, and TrueCar are great places to start.
-Also, thanks to the Internet, finding the best deal is easier than ever.
-You can search on a variety of websites for deals, or contact dealers directly to get their best price up front.
+Also, the Internet makes finding the best deal easier than ever.
+You can search on various websites for deals, or contact dealers directly to get their best price upfront.

 But we’re getting ahead of ourselves.
 We shouldn’t worry about pricing until after we find the right car.

 Which Type of Car Should You Buy?
 New, Used, or Lease?

 This is another subject that may be beyond the scope of this article.
 Each one has its own benefits and drawbacks.